lextm/jekyll-theme-chirpy/_posts/2013-5-4-dockpanel-suite-a-summary-on-visual-studio-2012-light-theme.md

 # Initial Patches Received at GitHub
 8 months ago @wvdvegt posted an issue on GitHub asking whether anyone has a new skin for DPS.
 At that time, both Ryan and I were busy working on other tasks, so we could not spare time on this specific one.

-3 months ago, we suddenly received a lot of patches from another guy (I don’t want to name him/her and you will see why).
+3 months ago, we suddenly received a lot of patches from another guy (I don't want to name him/her and you will see why).
 I was really interested in the patches, as they look fantastic and we could finally turn DPS to look modern and awesome.

 Well, it is strange that when we tried to discuss with the submitter so as to better understand the patches, he/she no longer replied.
 We were able to work with other contributors in the past and we appreciated those valuable conversations, but this time was really unexpected.